28 accredited programs. Compare programs, get details, and request info.

 The EMT Training program in Maryland serves as an introductory path to a rewarding career in healthcare.
 It covers essential emergency medical skills, patient care techniques, and prepares participants for roles as first responders.
 The coursework blends practical simulations with theoretical foundations, ensuring graduates are well-equipped to handle real-life medical emergencies.

-Common questions about EMT training in Maryland
+About EMT training in Maryland.

-The average cost for EMT training in Maryland is approximately $812.
+The average cost for EMT training in Maryland is approximately $938.
 Program tuition ranges from $100 to $1,315 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.
+All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.

 EMT training in Maryland combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical technician (emt) is a frontline responder trained to provide basic emergency care, including cpr, bleeding control, airway management, and patient assessment. emts are vital in stabilizing patients and transporting them to medical facilities.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.